Actipro/WPF-Controls/Documentation/topics/shared/windows-media-animation.md

 Custom transitions can be created in multiple ways.
 Any custom transition must inherit the [Transition](xref:@ActiproUIRoot.Media.Animation.Transition) class or one of its subclasses.

-When inheriting [Transition](xref:@ActiproUIRoot.Media.Animation.Transition) directly, implement the [OnStarted](xref:@ActiproUIRoot.Media.Animation.Transition.OnStarted*) method to begin the transtion and the [OnCompleted](xref:@ActiproUIRoot.Media.Animation.Transition.OnCompleted*) method to clean up the transtion once it has ended.
+When inheriting [Transition](xref:@ActiproUIRoot.Media.Animation.Transition) directly, implement the [OnStarted](xref:@ActiproUIRoot.Media.Animation.Transition.OnStarted*) method to begin the transition and the [OnCompleted](xref:@ActiproUIRoot.Media.Animation.Transition.OnCompleted*) method to clean up the transition once it has ended.
 The transition must call the and the [EndTransition](xref:@ActiproUIRoot.Media.Animation.Transition.EndTransition*) method when the transition is complete.
 That method in turn calls [OnCompleted](xref:@ActiproUIRoot.Media.Animation.Transition.OnCompleted*) for you and also lets the transition presenter know that the transition is complete.
 If your transition supports a concept of an opposite variant, you can have the [GetOppositeTransition](xref:@ActiproUIRoot.Media.Animation.Transition.GetOppositeTransition*) method return a new instance of the transition in an opposite variant.
 Otherwise, have it return the current instance.

 An easier way to create custom transitions is via XAML using the [StoryboardTransition](xref:@ActiproUIRoot.Media.Animation.StoryboardTransition) class.
 It has four important properties: [FromContentStyle](xref:@ActiproUIRoot.Media.Animation.StoryboardTransition.FromContentStyle), [ToContentStyle](xref:@ActiproUIRoot.Media.Animation.StoryboardTransition.ToContentStyle), [FromContentStoryboard](xref:@ActiproUIRoot.Media.Animation.StoryboardTransition.FromContentStoryboard), and [ToContentStoryboard](xref:@ActiproUIRoot.Media.Animation.StoryboardTransition.ToContentStoryboard).
 The two style properties optionally set a `Style` to the "from" and "to" content while a transition is occurring.
 The two storyboard properties optionally set a `Storyboard` to animate properties on the "from" and "to" contents.